rainbowdashlabs/sql-java/README.md

 When you open a connection this connection will stay open until it is closed.\
 A statement needs cache until it is closed.\
-A Result set is also cached until it is closed or the statement is closed.
+A Result set is also cached until it is closed, or the statement is closed.

-If you miss to close it you will have a memory leak and you will block connections and/or cache.\
+If you are missing to close it you will have a memory leak, and you will block connections and/or cache.\
 You could also run out of free connections at some point.

 To avoid this you want to use a `Try-with-Resources`.\
 This ensures that all closeables are closed when you leave the code block.

-Here is some "pseudo code" which shows you the advantage of a auto closeable.
+Here is some "pseudo code" which shows you the advantage of an auto closeable.

-The old and wrong way shown pretty much everywhere looks like this.
-(Dont look to long at it.
+The old and wrong way shown pretty much everywhere looks like this. (don't look to long at it.
 Its wrong anyway...)

 ``` java
 try {